Sweden & Serbia

 • A visa fee, correct amount in RSD.

 • A passport or some other valid travel document.
-This must:
+It must:

 - be valid for at least three months after your departure from the Schengen area